stars-and-signs/stars-and-signs/docs/core_rules/magic.md

 Relics have no specific functionality, but many Talents confer benefits to them.

-## **Regalia**
+## Regalia

 Regalia is the magical clothing that protagonists don during their Transformation.
-During protagonist creation, each player chooses a benefit for their Regalia, which is conferred to all protagonists while Transformed.
+While Transformed, a protagonist's Regalia grants them immense protection from physical harm.
+A Transformed protagonist has Potency 3 for Physical Resist Reactions.

-## **Wishes**
+## Wishes

 Once per Major Milestone, when a protagonist uses their magic, they may make a Wish to attempt to achieve something monumental.
 The protagonist must describe the desired outcome of this Wish in 7 words or less.